Tamara de Lempicka

 Tamara Łempicka (/pl/; 16 June 1894 – 18 March 1980), known outside Poland as Tamara de Lempicka, was a Polish painter who spent her working life in France and the United States.
 She is best known for her polished Art Deco portraits of aristocrats and the wealthy, and for her highly stylized paintings of nudes.

-Born in Warsaw, records have long asserted her birthname was Tamara Rozalia Gurwik-Górska, (Note: Her full name according to Laura Claridge and Gioia Mori.
-Biographies by Lempicka-Foxhall; Néret; Blondel, Brugger amd Gronberg 2004; and Bade also give her birth name as Tamara.
-Some other sources such as Helena Reckitt say her birth name was Maria.) though documents have uncovered her true name as Tamara Rosa Hurwitz.
+Born in Warsaw, records have long asserted her birth name was Tamara Rozalia Gurwik-Górska, (Note: Her full name according to Laura Claridge and Gioia Mori.
+Biographies by Lempicka-Foxhall; Néret; Blondel, Brugger and Gronberg 2004; and Bade also give her birth name as Tamara.
+Some other sources such as Helena Reckitt say her birth name was Maria.) though documents have uncovered her name as Tamara Rosa Hurwitz.
 She briefly moved to Saint Petersburg where she married Tadeusz Łempicki, a prominent Polish lawyer, then travelled to Paris.
 She studied painting with Maurice Denis and André Lhote.
 Her style was a blend of late, refined cubism and the neoclassical style, particularly inspired by the work of Jean-Dominique Ingres.
 She was an active participant in the artistic and social life of Paris between the wars.
 In 1928, she became the mistress of Baron Raoul Kuffner, a wealthy art collector from the former Austro-Hungarian Empire, divorcing Tadeusz Łempicki that same year.
 After the death of Kuffner's wife in 1933, Łempicka married Kuffner in 1934, and thereafter she became known in the press as "The Baroness with a Brush".

 Following the outbreak of World War II in 1939, she and her husband moved to the United States and she painted celebrity portraits, as well as still lifes and, in the 1960s, some abstract paintings.
 Her work was out of fashion after World War II, but made a comeback in the late 1960s, with the rediscovery of Art Deco.
 She moved to Mexico in 1974, where she died in 1980.
 At her request, her ashes were scattered over the Popocatépetl volcano.